waffle-iron/docs/source/hbase.rst

 1. Key modes - Allows for custom or automatic HBase key generation.
 You can specify fields in the topic payload to concatenate to form the key, write this a s string or Avro, or have the sink take the key value from the Kafka message.
-2. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to hbase.
+2. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to HBase.

 Configurations
 --------------